cyberwani/tweed/README.md

 + When twitter API returns some error, or anything other than valid response, it is considered that twitter is temporarily unresponsive/overloaded.
 In this case `tweed` will be sending request 1 second after every bad response until it receives something valid.

++ Tweed will replace anything inside a container, so if you want to have a simple "tweets loading" message, just place it inside of a container, and Tweed will than replace it with loaded tweets.

 + Twitter API responses are sometimes really weird, especially for search type query.
-Sometimes it returnes different number of tweets than requested, sometimes it returns the same request as a few seconds ago, but 3rd tweet is missing, ... weird ...
+Sometimes it returns different number of tweets than requested, sometimes it returns the same request as a few seconds ago, but 3rd tweet is missing, ... just weird ...

+## Credits

+Tweed was created after I've tried using [seaofclouds/tweet](https://github.com/seaofclouds/tweet) plugin, but found it to do a lot of redundant stuff in a non-simple way, yet didn't gave me a lot of power over it's output.
+Nevertheless, I've used its function for parsing twitter date, so thx :)